-Mike Burger, Director of Conservation and Science, Ithaca Office - at the Cornell Lab of Ornithology
+Mike Burger, Managing Director, Ithaca Office - at the Cornell Lab of Ornithology

-Mike has been with Audubon New York since 1999, first as a forest ecologist conducting research in the Adirondacks, then as Director of Bird Conservation for seven years, and most recently as Director of Conservation and Science.
-Based at the Cornell Lab of Ornithology in Ithaca, Mike functions as Audubon New York's chief scientist, with a responsibility of providing a solid, science-based foundation for all of the organization's programs.
-Additionally, Mike oversees several of Audubon New York's conservation programs, including the Important Bird Areas, grassland bird conservation, and forest biodiversity programs.
+Mike has been with Audubon New York since 1999, first as Forest Ecologist, then Director of Bird Conservation, and most recently as Director of Conservation & Science before being promoted to Managing Director in 2018.
+Based at the Cornell Lab of Ornithology in Ithaca, Mike is responsible for day-to-day management of Audubon New York staff and programs, including conservation, policy, communications, administration, and centers and education.
+Additionally, Mike helps coordinate Audubon’s Healthy Forests Initiative in the Atlantic Flyway.
 Prior to coming to Audubon, Mike earned M.S. and Ph.D. degrees at the University of Michigan where he studied climatic and physiological determinants of bird ranges and was supported by a Department of Energy Global Change Fellowship.

-Elizabeth Burns, Development & Communications Associate, State Headquarters
+Elizabeth Burns, Development & Communications Associate, Troy Office

-Kathryn D’Amico, Volunteer Coordinator and Office Manager – Theodore Roosevelt Sanctuary & Audubon Center
+Kathryn D’Amico, Center Manager– Theodore Roosevelt Sanctuary & Audubon Center

 Kathryn grew up on the south shore of Long Island.
 She was always fascinated with the balance of nature.
 After an earlier career in business and having a family, she returned to school.
 She graduated from SUNY ESC with a BS in Environmental Science, with the focus of her work on Ecology.
 She lived in Austin, Texas where she worked at the Lady Bird Johnson Wildflower Center first in membership and later on a grant program researching invasive plant species.
 Kathryn then began volunteering on many habitat restoration projects, as well as native plant projects and vegetation surveys.